Vercel AI SDK

 Configure AI SDK

-Use DeepEval’s configureAiSdkTracing to trace the LLM operations.
+Use DeepEval’s configureAiSdkTracing to trace LLM operations.

 1import { generateText } from "ai";